 History of the White Star Church

-John B. Evearts began his transition from bartender to church founder in the 1880's.
-He was proprietor of a tavern that was growing beyond his expectations when his wife fell critically ill.
+Jean-Baptiste Evraets was an immigrant from the Walloon area of Belgian who came to Green Bay where he ran a very successful boarding house complete with stables and a tavern.
+He began his transition from bartender to church founder in the 1870's, when his wife fell critically ill.
 Every doctor he consulted told him there was no hope for her survival, so in desperation he turned to a Spiritualist medium who was said to possess the gift of healing; Mrs. Evearts suprised everyone, except the medium by recovering completely.

 A hundred or more spectators assembled on the designated date, eager to witness the showdown.
 Most were Rev. Stevnard's parishioners.
-Although Evearts arrived on time, the priest didn't show up.
+Although Evraets arrived on time, the Stevnard didn't show up.
 Eventually someone in the restless crowd dispatched a horse and buggy to fetch him, but he refused to return, claiming he wasn't fully prepared.
 He finally appeared before the gathering and he claimed he never made the bet.
 He went on to rebuke his parishioners for attending such a spectacle.
+Many of Stevenard's parishioners left their parish and when Duchateau funded the building of a new church in Gardner, they became Evraets' new parishioners.
+The first baptism at White Star Church was June 8, 1886.

-Today White Star Spiritualist Church is the only Spiritualist Church in northeast Wisconsin.
-Although its congregation is far smaller than previously, it has been in continuous operation since its founding in 1888.
+Today White Star Psychic Science Church is the only Spiritualist Church in northeast Wisconsin.
+Although its congregation is far smaller than previously, it has been in continuous operation since its founding in 1886.
 Headstones in the cemetery reveal its long history.
-Graves of the Cobisier family date from the church's first year, while the most recent burial took place this past September.
+Graves of the Cobisier family date from the church's first year, and grave plots are still currently available for purchase.

 A Church In Touch With The Spirits: White Star Church near Brussels and Pastor Clara Twele